RMWinslow/papersdrafts/contagion/discrete-timeless-newman-style-connections.md

     - Integrate the discrete results over that poisson distribution.
     - Will it collapse to be the same as poisson or will it turn into something more interesting?
     - (target connections can thus be continuous!
+- [ ] Improve understanding of threshold?
+Maybe just move on?
 - [ ] Figure out what I meant by "Continuous version just collapses to [Clauset](https://scholar.google.com/citations?user=e7VI_HcAAAAJ&hl=en&oi=sra) paper."
 - Longer term ideas:
     - Make comparison to SIR predictions